APPLYING TO MEDICAL SCHOOL

 Why are Graduate Medicine Courses called A101 Medicine?

-You may have seen Graduate Entry Medicine also referred to as A101, this is frequently used as it’s the most common UCAS course code for the programme.
-All universities listed below use this course code for their Graduate Entry Medicine programme, with the exception of King’s College London, which uses the course code A102.
+You may have seen Graduate Entry Medicine is also referred to as A101, which is frequently used as it’s the most common UCAS course code for the programme.
+Most universities listed below use this course code for their Graduate Entry Medicine programme, with the exception of King’s College London, Plymouth University and the University of Southampton, which use the course code A102.

 Which Medical Schools offer Graduate Entry Medicine?